 If I could have a beer with anyone—alive or dead—it would be Benjamin Franklin.

-Forget the fact that Franklin single-handedly convinced the King of France to join the Americans’ side during the Revolutionary War.
+Forget that Franklin single-handedly convinced the King of France to join the Americans’ side during the Revolutionary War.
 In addition to providing troops, money, and equipment to fight, the French entering the war created a second front.
 Without this crucial help, we would have been unable to defeat the British.

 It’s not for Franklin’s invention of bifocals.
 Like most of us, Franklin found that his eyesight was getting worse as he got older.
 Plus, he grew both near-sighted and far-sighted.
 Tired of switching between two pairs of eyeglasses, Franklin invented “double spectacles,” or what we now call bifocals.
 He had the lenses from his two pairs of glasses – one for reading and one for distance – sliced in half horizontally and then remade into a single pair, with the lens for distance at the top and the one for reading at the bottom.